5th Street Collingwood All Abilities Youth Chorus

 • Expressiveness and Emotional Intelligence: Singing is an expressive art form that allows individuals to convey

 emotions through music.
-By interpreting and conveying the emotions behind a piece of music,
+By interpreting and conveying the emotions behind a piece of music, children and youth

 develop emotional intelligence and empathy.